 Rebrewing coffee is a cardinal sin of coffee.
 You just can’t do it in any form.
 Some coffee lovers call it the mortal sin of coffee.
 By rebrewing I am referring to both squeezing a second cup of coffee out of your coffee grounds and heating up (although technically not rebrewing) your coffee once it has gone cold.

 The former will result in a weak sour coffee with a very watery taste.
-It will also be notably pale in color.
+It will also be notably pale.

 The latter, reheating your coffee, will result in a stewed and stale taste to your brew.
 This is the very reason why you need to be careful about leaving your pot of coffee on the hot plate of your drip coffee maker for too long.